-The welfare of all people is enshrined in law and regardless of age, race, religion, gender, sexual orientation or identity; everyone has the right to equal protection from all types of harm or abuse.
+We highly value the welfare of all people, regardless of age, race, religion, gender, sexual orientation or identity; everyone has the right to equal protection from all types of harm or abuse.

 We also recognise that some people are additionally vulnerable because of the impact of previous experiences and circumstances.